Writers-Instagram/tech-writer-interview-task/README.md

 Provide content in this file.
 It should contain the following sections:

-* Explanation of what you think GitHub, using your own words
+* Explanation of what you think GitHub is, using your own words
 * Sample documentation

 ### Step 3